-Although we do not count lecture attendance toward your course grade, we feel recitation attendance is critical in that it will provide you with opportunities to interact with your peers, apply what you have learned from lecture and the textbook, and receive extra assistance from your recitation instructor.
+We feel strongly that recitation attendance is critical in that it will provide you with opportunities to interact with your peers, apply what you have learned from lecture and the textbook, and receive extra assistance from your recitation instructor.
 Because we feel recitation attendance is so valuable, we want to reward you for making the effort to attend recitation.
 We will take attendance during recitation, and this will comprise your participation grade.
 You will receive two points toward your participation grade for each recitation you attend this semester.
 To receive these points, you must be present for the full recitation (i.e., you cannot leave early or show up several minutes late).
-Your recitation instructor will keep track of your recitation attendance and update the grade book each week to reflect your attendance.
+Your teaching assistant will keep track of your recitation attendance and update the grade book each week to reflect your attendance.
 You should plan to attend all recitations this semester, including the recitation that will take place during Week 1.
 There will be 14 recitations that you will be expected to attend this semester.
-We will allow three recitation absences to be dropped from your grade without question and will therefore count only 11 attended recitations toward your participation grade.
+We allow three recitation absences to be dropped from your grade without question and will therefore count only 11 attended recitations toward your participation grade.
 There will be no recitations during Weeks 8 and 14.